 When men speak, women do not speak.
 When men speak, women cannot enter the room.
 Women would not step out of the house.
-They would send a mato purchase things that they would require from the nearby market.
+They would send a man to purchase things that they would require from the nearby market.
 They would shudder even to utter a word.
 And by chance if they do, they were remarked ‘Pothee Baasyo!’ often mocking her for the audacity to speak when men are speaking.
 Any women in rural villages of Nepal would relate to this remark.
 The very remark which is embedded deep in their body language hid discreet chuckles and concealed glances.
 This reality was the story of women from the villages of Kavre, Nepal, a decade ago.

 However, the reality today paints a different story due to Child Development Society’s (GFF Nepal’s partner organisation) Self-Employment Education Program (SEEP) in Kavre.
 This program intends to protect children and ensure their rights by empowering their mothers through economic, social and educational programs.
 The SEEP program is currently being conducted in Panchkhal Municipality and Godhagodhi Municipality of Kavre and Kailali district.
 It is a wonderful project where the women are empowered to educate themselves with classes every week.
 They are taught basic maths and literacy where they could read and write their names.
 I had attended a couple of these classes in which I learnt that they were an escape for them from their household chores and abuse.
 Many shared stories of pain, abuse from husbands and children.
 Due to the pandemic, the classes were discontinued.
 With almost half the men population in the village and not having an escape which was otherwise possible through these classes was a challenge and were prone to household abuses.